-- III.
-The History of the English Language.-(First Half-Year.)-Tu., Th., 9:35.
+- 111. The History of the English Language.-(First Half-Year.)-Tu., Th., 9:50.
 (Two term hours.)
-Text-book: Recitations and lectures. - IV.
-Word Study.-(Second Half-Year.)-Tu., Th., 9:35.
+Recitations and lectures.
+Text-book: Krapp's Modern English. - IV.-Word Study.-(Second Half-Year.)-Tu., Th., 9:50.
 (Two term hours.)

 After a few introductory lectures on language, the work centers in the study of words-their origin, development, significance, and habits.
 Students who have had but little Latin and Greek will find this course very helpful.
 The course may be elected by Freshmen in the Classical and Philosophical courses who do not elect Mathematics II.
+Text-book: Greenough and Kittredge's Words and Their Ways.

 - V. Chaucer.-(First Half-Year.)-Tu., Th., 7:45.
 (Two term hours.)
 A close study of the best of the Canterbury Tales, and a rapid reading of some other portions of Chaucer's work.
-Recitations, lectures, oral and written reports. - VI.
-The English Epic.-(Second Half-Year.)-Tu., Th., Sat., 7:45.
-(Three term hours.)
-Elective for all students; may be elected by Freshmen in the Classical and Philosophical Courses, who do not elect Mathematics II.
 Recitations, lectures, oral and written reports. - VII.
 Shakespeare.-(First Half-Year.)-Tu., Th., Sat., 8:40.
 (Three term hours.)